dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/concurrency.md

 In the preceding highlighted code:

-* The value in `Department.RowVersion` is the value when the entity was fetched in the `Get` request for the `Edit` page.
+* The value in `Department.ConcurrencyToken` is the value when the entity was fetched in the `Get` request for the `Edit` page.
 The value is provided to the `OnPost` method by a hidden field in the Razor page that displays the entity to be edited.
-The hidden field value is copied to `Department.RowVersion` by the model binder.
+The hidden field value is copied to `Department.ConcurrencyToken` by the model binder.
-* `OriginalValue` is what EF Core will use in the Where clause.
+* `OriginalValue` is what EF Core uses in the `Where` clause.
 Before the highlighted line of code executes, `OriginalValue` has the value that was in the database when `FirstOrDefaultAsync` was called in this method, which might be different from what was displayed on the Edit page.
 * The highlighted code makes sure that EF Core uses the original `RowVersion` value from the displayed `Department` entity in the SQL UPDATE statement's Where clause.

-The following code shows the `Department` model, which is initialized in the `OnGetAsync` method by the EF query and initialized in the `OnPostAsync` method by [model binding](mvc/models/model-binding):
+The following code shows the `Department` model, which is initialized in the `OnGetAsync` method by the EF query and initialized in the `OnPostAsync` method by the hidden field in the Razor page using [model binding](mvc/models/model-binding):

 [!code-csharp[](intro/samples/cu50/Pages/Departments/Edit.cshtml.cs?name=snippet_mb&highlight=10-11,17-20,51)]